omSolanki30/cuddly-octo-funicular/README.md

 # Local-Project
-this file was initialize from local machine.
+this file was created from local machine.

 # Owner
 House Targaryen